i

 • Crisis in finance – as a result of the politicisation of UN contributions and decline in common commitment for a global world order that holds human rights as one of its pillars.
 In addition to the fact that for years not all member States have paid their contributions in full and on time, this year several States have reduced significantly or withdrawn entirely their financial support across a number of key bodies and agencies.

-The UN80 Initiative has been presented as an opportunity to strengthen the UN system and be able to better deliver for those most marginalised and vulnerable.
-However the process has:
+The UN80 Initiative has been presented as an opportunity to strengthen the UN system and better deliver for all stakeholders, particularly those most marginalised and vulnerable.
+In practice it has, however, focused on efficiency, rationalisation and trimming spending.
+In addition, there are concerns that the process has:

-• provided very limited opportunities for civil society engagement
+• provided limited opportunities for civil society engagement, and

-UN80 must be more than a symbolic milestone; it must be a turning point that strengthens the UN’s capacity to respond effectively to injustice, elevate the voices of the marginalised, and ensure that human rights are not sidelined, but centered, in global governance.
-This is the time for bold leadership, courageous reform, and unwavering commitment to the people the UN was created to serve.
+UN80 must be a turning point that strengthens the UN’s capacity to respond effectively to injustice, elevate the voices of the marginalised, and ensure that human rights are not sidelined, but centered, in global governance.
+This is the time for bold leadership, courageous reform, and unwavering commitment to the peoples the UN was created to serve.

 What do we want?